Byk3y/sabisay/docs/api/README.md

-# SabiSay API Documentation
+# PakoMarket API Documentation

 ## Overview

-SabiSay uses a combination of on-chain data and IPFS for market information.
+PakoMarket uses a combination of on-chain data and IPFS for market information.
 All data is read directly from the blockchain using viem/wagmi.

 ## Contract Addresses